 Below is the text of a twelve-minute talk I gave in Brisbane on October 12, 2019.
 The talk can be viewed here.
 The event was hosted by the International Women’s Day Brisbane/Meanjin committee, and the other presentations on transgenderism and rape culture, lesbian erasure, women’s reproductive rights, sports and the left, can be found on their YouTube channel.
+This talk can be read in Norwegian here and here, Spanish here, and in French here.

 I have been trying to speak on this issue for four years in New Zealand, and because of vicious and persistent censorship and smearing, I haven’t managed to speak openly like this yet.
 So thank you Anna, and everyone who is speaking, for inviting me here and making space for me.